NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - "1A", "1B", "1C", "2A", "2B", "2C", "3A", "3B", "3C", "4A", "4B", "4C", "5A", "5B", "5C", "6A", "6B", "6C", "7", "8", "auto"
      - IECC zone of the home address.
-   * - ``site_type``
-     -
-     - "suburban", "urban", "rural", "auto"
-     - The type of site.
-If not provided, the OS-HPXML default is used.

 .. _ashrae_iecc_climate_zone_2004___2_a_split: